jsevo/taxumap/README.md

 | ... | ... | ... | ...   | ... |
 | 'ASV500' | 'Bacteria' | 'Verrucomicrobia' | ...  | 'Akkermansia' | 'muciniphila' |

 In the above tables, the ``''`` designates strings. **Any UNKNOWN taxonomic levels (e.g., 'unknown species') should be set to np.nan or the string 'nan'.** For more information on how to properly resolve unknown taxonomic levels for TaxUMAP, **please see the notebook `examples/cleaning_taxonomy_table.ipynb`**.
 Finally, the taxonomy table should be *monophyletic*.

-Unless designated by the `-t` and `-m` flags, the data is expected to be within the `data/` folder.
-Results are written to the `taxumap/results/` folder.

 ---